wolfgangj/okami/README.md

 ## About `okami`

-`okami` is a metamodern software development system based on a non-standard dialect of Forth.
+`okami` is a metamodern application development system based on a non-standard dialect of Forth.

 The current version is written in ARM (AArch32) assembly language and runs on GNU/Linux.